No. 5 Stanford beats rival Cal 79-65 for weekend sweep

 FAMILIAR FACES

-VanDerveer again coached against former player and Stanford assistant Charmin Smith, now Cal’s first-year head coach.
-The women talked for several minutes before the game in front of the Stanford bench.
+VanDerveer again coached against former player and Stanford assistant Smith, now Cal’s first-year head coach.
+The women talked for several minutes before the game in front of the Stanford bench, then stayed afterward to address Cal supporters in a chat session.

 VanDerveer is 50-5 all-time against her former assistants and 48-9 against her former players.

 “This is what we want for Bay Area basketball right here in Berkeley!”
-Smith told the crowd after the final buzzer.
+Smith told the crowd of 6,724 after the final buzzer.
 “This will be one of the best rivalries.
 We will get there. … Keep coming back and get to know them.
 They deserve your applause.”

 CELEBRATING WOMEN